len-sla/LineArt/README.md

 ## Project Name LineArt
-> <p>The main aim of the project is to check possibility of quick tranforming portrait picture to sketch like picture which isi not simply possible with the usage of of openCV kernels. <br>
+> <p>The main aim of the project is to check possibility of quick tranforming portrait pictures Transform picture to sketch like form which is  not  possible with the usage of of openCV kernels. <br>
-n the first phase already trained models will be used in this case from github [LineArt ](https://github.com/vijishmadhavan/ArtLine) .<br>
+First phase already trained models will be used in this case from github [LineArt ](https://github.com/vijishmadhavan/ArtLine) .<br>
 <br>